 The Local Government Pension Scheme (Administration) Regulations 2008 gave Administering Authorities the discretion to issue a Pension Administration Strategy document.
-The provisions in respect of the Pension Administration Strategy have been carried forward into the 2013 Regulations, which became effective on 1 April 2014.
+The provisions in respect of the Pension Administration Strategy were carried forward into the 2013 Regulations.

-The Pension Administration Strategy (PAS) was reviewed and updated to reflect the 2013 Regulations, and following a period of consultation with stakeholders it was agreed by Pensions Committee and came into effect on 1 April 2014.
-The updated PAS was applied during the last financial year.
+The Pension Administration Strategy (PAS) is reviewed and updated on an annual basis, or as and when regulations change.
+The updated PAS 2015/16 was applied during the last financial year.

-In addition, a number of training sessions have been run for employers and individual schools on how to complete paperwork and the background to the LGPS regulations to enhance overall understanding and administration flows, including the changes brought in with the new CARE Scheme 2014.
+In addition, a number of training sessions have been run for employers and individual schools on how to complete paperwork and the background to the LGPS regulations to enhance overall understanding and administration flows.

 Through a rolling programme of training, site visits and seminars, the Pension Liaison Officer has continued to enhance the relationship between employers, payrolls and the administrators which has helped to promote a better understanding amongst employers of what their responsibilities are towards the Fund and their own employees.
-Particular attention has been paid to ensuring that schools are aware of their responsibilities towards employees during the year
+Particular attention has been paid to ensuring that schools are aware of their responsibilities towards employees during the year.

 Dedicated one-to-one sessions for scheme members continue to be popular and help to clarify any issues concerning their personal situation in regard to their pension benefits.
-The Pensions team have worked hard to explain the provisions of Scheme 2014 to both employers and scheme members, and these have been rated highly by attendees.
+The Pensions team have worked hard to explain the provisions of Scheme to both employers and scheme members, and these have been rated highly by attendees.